 To define new XDM fields in the UI, you must first open a schema within the Schema Editor.
 Depending on what schemas are currently available to you in the Schema Library, you can choose to create a new schema or select an existing schema to edit.

-Once you have the Schema Editor open, use the left rail to select the class or field group that you want to define fields for.
-If the resource is a custom resource defined by your organization, controls to add or edit fields appear in the canvas.
+Once you have the Schema Editor open, controls to add or edit fields appear in the canvas.
 These controls appear next to the name of the schema, as well as any object-type fields that have been defined under the selected class or field group.

 To add a new field to the resource, select the plus (+) icon next to the schema’s name in the canvas, or next to the object-type field that you want to define the field under.

-After selecting the plus (+) icon, a New field appears in in the canvas, located within a root-level object that is namespaced to your unique tenant ID (shown as
+After selecting the plus (+) icon, a New field appears in in the canvas, located within an object that is namespaced to your unique tenant ID (shown as